d-gurgurov/Language-Reconstruction-LowRes-Languages/README.md

 - (2) Train a baseline model on this parallel corpus +
 - (3) Translate the parallel corpus to get BadLRL +
 - (4) Train a reconstruction model for BadLRL to GoodLRL +
+    - initialized from the Helsinki-NLP model
 	- 2e-5; 3 epochs +
 	- 5e-5; 10 epochs + (closer to convergence)
+    - 5e-5; 20 epochs --> train from scratch
 - (5) Find a monolingual corpus & translate it with Helsinki-NLP to get BadLRL +
 	- [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories?row=10)
 - (6) Reconstruct the BadLRL from tinystories with the reconstruction model +